 Early in the concept stage, PCS experience pinpointed the core obstacle.
 Makerspaces work best at the intersection of age-dedicated spaces.
 Elmhurst Public Library’s Adult and Children’s Departments are on separate floors.
-Other potential locations within common areas and and administrative areas were considered.
-Ulitmately, the building’s stacked layout did not have the room to be sucessful.
+Other potential locations within common areas and administrative areas were considered.
+Ultimately, the building’s stacked layout did not have the room to be successful.

-The solution was to annex basement space and work collaboratively with the architect, building department and general contractor to stretch the budget to cover the opportunity.
+The solution was to annex basement space and work collaboratively with the architect, building department and construction manager to stretch the budget to cover the opportunity.
 Finishes, accessibility and egress were key challenges.
-PCS cost analysis revealed an expensive operable partitian system that was not fully understood or needed.
+PCS cost analysis revealed an expensive operable partition system that was not fully understood or needed.
 It was cut from the program.
 A new “raw” interior design approach made a major cost contribution.
 Commodity materials and concrete walls got a vivid, industrial interior design to compensate for lack of natural light.
 LED lighting provides ample lighting needed for working on intricate designs.
 Egress and bathrooms were sorted.